 CWS shall maintain a program to replace or repair defective meters.
+The Meter Replacement Program shall be incorporated into the Commerce Water System's Capital Improvement Program.
 The program shall verify conformance with the defined guidelines of AWWA Manual M6 and the meter manufacturer's recommendations.